apache/opendal/bindings/cpp/CONTRIBUTING.md

 ## Test

-To build and run the tests.
+To run the tests.
 (Note that you need to install GTest)

-You should build the project first.
-Then run:

 ```shell
 ninja test